jkehlDev/INTELI-REVERSE-PROXY/README.md

 # INTELI-REVERSE-PROXY

-Inteli-reverse-proxy, is a small and smart reverse proxy with simpliest load balancer for HTTP/HTTPS WEB Server.
+Inteli-reverse-proxy, is a small and smart reverse proxy with simpliest automatic load balancer for HTTP/HTTPS WEB Server.

-Web server and reverse-proxy establish websocket connection, When Web server start, it broadcast to reverse-proxy it can receive web client request and reverse-praxy add it to it's target web servers list.
+Web server and reverse-proxy establish a connection through websocket, When a Web server starts, it deal with the reverse-proxy to communicate his status and be ready to receive web client request.

-When Web server stop (versionning, resolving issue, ...), it broadcast to proxy that it can't receive anymore web client request and proxy delete it from it's target web server list.
+Then, the reverse proxy target him to store in his web server list.

+And when it stops, the web server disconnect from the reverse-proxy and be deleted from his lists.

-Broadcast between reverse-proxy and web server are secure by TSL and with a signed SHA-256 web server id.
+Communication between reverse-proxy and web server is secured by TSL and a signed SHA-256 web server id.
-Proxy test by interval if each web server is curently online with a ping-pong websocket exchange.
+Proxy monitors the status of each web server at regular intervals with a ping-pong websocket exchange.

 ```
  WEB CLIENT          INTELI-REVERSE-PROXY               WEB SERVER